citygml4j/ade-xjc/README.md

 ade-xjc
 =======

-ade-xjc is a command line tool and wrapper for the XML Schema binding compiler `xjc` shipped with [JAXB](https://jaxb.java.net/). ade-xjc compiles arbitrary CityGML Application Domain Extension (ADE) Schemas to a set of corresponding JAXB classes to be used with citygml4j.
+ade-xjc is a command line tool and wrapper for the XML Schema binding compiler `xjc` shipped with [JAXB](https://jaxb.java.net/). ade-xjc compiles arbitrary CityGML Application Domain Extension (ADE) schemas to a set of corresponding JAXB classes to be used with citygml4j.

 License
 -------